hector-munachi/rsl-component/README.md

 ## `showRegion` prop
 The `showRegion` prop is a boolean that controls the visibility of the "Region" input field in the InputRSL component.
 If set to `true`, the "Region" input field will be displayed, and if set to `false`, the "Region" input field will be hidden.

-**Usage**

-To use the showRegion prop, simply pass it to the `InputRSL` component as a boolean prop.
+**To use** the showRegion prop, simply pass it to the `InputRSL` component as a boolean prop.
 For example:
 ```javascript
 <InputRSL showRegion={true} />